FaithKamaraju/news-webservice/readme.md

 ## Module workings

-1. The React frontend interacts with the FastAPI web server to fetch and display data.
+1. The NextJs frontend interacts with the FastAPI web server to fetch and display data.
-   - I was thinking the react frontend be mostly stateless?
-I wanna experiment and see how much more stress is put on the backend if the frontend fetches data every refresh.
+   -
 2. The FastAPI web server:
    - Pulls data from an external API.
 Data is of two types -
      - Article Metadata - title, image, url, snippet etc. Can use this data for displaying initial results on the news page.
 When the user clicks the specific article, the full article data is fetched.